 German resistance melted away during the night.
 Most of the 20,000 troops surrendered or fled, and those that fought were quickly overcome.
 On the morning of August 25, the 2nd Armored Division swept clear the western half of Paris while the 4th Infantry Division cleared the eastern part.
 Paris was liberated.

 In the early afternoon, Choltitz was arrested in his headquarters by French troops.
-Shortly after, he signed a document formally surrendering Paris to de Gaulle’s provincial government.
+Shortly after, he signed a document formally surrendering Paris to de Gaulle’s provisional government.
 De Gaulle himself arrived in the city later that afternoon.
 On August 26, de Gaulle and Leclerc led a triumphant liberation march down the Champs d’Elysees.
 Scattered gunfire from a rooftop disrupted the parade, but the identity of the snipers was not determined.

 De Gaulle headed two successive French provisional governments until 1946, when he resigned over constitutional disagreements.
 From 1958 to 1969, he served as French president under the Fifth Republic.